syncfusion-content/wpf-docs/wpf/Applying-patches/Applying-patches.md

 ## Installing the Patch installer

-The following procedure illustrates how to install a patch.
+The steps below show how to install a patch.

 I> Before installing the patch, ensure that corresponding Essential Studio version platform has been installed in your machine.